South Koreans vote under North's rocket threat

-SEOUL South Koreans voted on Wednesday in elections that pitted the ruling conservatives and their "Queen of Elections" against a liberal Twitter generation of younger voters in a closely fought race that could end in a hung parliament.
+SEOUL South Koreans voted on Wednesday in parliamentary elections that pit the ruling conservatives and their "Queen of Elections" against the mostly liberal Twitter generation of younger voters, and the outcome could hinge on how many turn out to cast ballots.

-Exit polls by network televisions showed the ruling conservatives and leftist opposition nearly tied for the race to control the 300-seat assembly, which could possibly give the liberals a chance to form a coalition with minority parties.

 Voters have by and large ignored an impending rocket launch by North Korea scheduled for this week, and the major issues at stake are rising prices, allegations of sleaze in government and growing discontent over the power of big business, all of which could go against the ruling Saenuri Party.

-The election has served as a curtain-raiser for the more important presidential vote in December.
-Public opinion polls that showed the two sides in dead heat ignored under-40 voters, many analysts say, arguing that the liberal opposition could emerge a surprise winner.
+Opinion polls indicate that the conservatives and the left-wing opposition parties are in a dead heat in the election that serves as a curtain-raiser for the more important presidential vote in December.
+Those polls ignore under-40 voters, many analysts say, arguing that the liberal opposition could emerge a surprise winner.

-By the time polls closed at 0900 GMT, turnout was 54 percent, compared with 46.1 percent in the last parliamentary election four years ago which was one of the lowest voting rates ever, the National Election Commission said.
+By 0000 GMT, turnout was 8.9 percent, compared with 9.1 percent in the previous parliamentary vote, according to the National Election Commission.

-Exit polls by KBS television gave both the ruling Saenuri Party and the opposition Democratic United Party up to 147 seats each, and other networks predicted similar outcomes.

-"We should expect to see parliament power having shifted to the opposition," said Hong Sung-gul of Kookmin University.

-"I voted for a candidate who can work for my class.
-I support a party which has promised to help my class.
-I do not belong to the upper class," 27-year old Kwon Hae-ahn said as she cast her vote in the capital of Seoul.

-A win for the pro-business Saenuri Party or even a close finish would be a huge boost for its leader Park Geun-hye, the daughter of former dictator Park Chung-hee.
-She has been dubbed the "Queen of Elections" for a string of poll wins since 2003.
+A win for the pro-business Saenuri party would be a huge boost for its leader Park Geun-hye, the daughter of South Korea's former dictator Park Chung-hee.
+She has been dubbed the "Queen of Elections" for a string of poll wins in 2003.

 Pitted against Park is the left-wing coalition that has vowed to rein in the huge conglomerates that dominate South Korea's economy.